Download our FREE ebook on GDPR compliance. Download Now

 The Breach Notification Rule

-Similar to the GDPR’s mandatory data breach notifications, the HIPAA Breach Notification Rule requires covered entities to notify patients in case of a data breach that included their PHI as well as the OCR and the media if the breach affects more than five hundred patients.
+Similar to the GDPR’s mandatory data breach notifications, the HIPAA Breach Notification Rule requires covered entities to notify patients in case of a data breach that includes their PHI as well as the OCR and the media if the breach affects more than five hundred patients.

 Fines under HIPAA